Spoken-tutorial/Spoken-Analytics-System/README.md

 (mind the underscores)
 This is to be done because there is bug in djongo in latest release.

-* After that you have to run temp_daily, temp_weekly, temp_monthly, temp_yearly file in the shell so that stats can be calculated.
+* After that you have to run temp_daily, temp_weekly, temp_monthly, temp_yearly, temp_calcAvg files in the shell so that stats can be calculated.

 These files contain the same code as in logsUtil_* files but logsUtil_* files run from celery at regular intervals.